 Celebrating one of cinema's most original and distinctive actors, the core philosophy underlying The Cage Gauge is that every Nicolas Cage movie is worth watching—because every Nicolas Cage movie has Nicolas Cage in it.
-Updated upon the release of every new Nic Cage movie (the most recent addition being Dream Scenario), this list uses a unique rating system embracing the actor's beloved qualities.
+Updated upon the release of every new Nic Cage movie (the most recent addition being Longlegs), this list uses a unique rating system embracing the actor's beloved qualities.
 To learn more about The Cage Gauge, visit the about page.
 This project was created (and all words written by) Luke Buckmaster, who can be followed on Twitter here.

 Snowden (2016)